+- 2.27.
 It is important to have a clear understanding of the profile of your firm as this is one of the main factors taken into account by underwriters.
-A firm's profile is derived from:

-- 1. the size of the practice; - 2. the practice areas and fee income derived; - 3. risk level of legal services provided; and - 4. expertise and experience in core areas of practice.
+A firm's profile is derived from: - (a) the size of the practice; - (b) the practice areas and fee income derived; - (c) risk level of legal services provided; and - (d) expertise and experience in core areas of practice.